 - Letter of Recommendation from a teacher, employer, or community leader who is not a family member, and

-The Fall 2017 Apprenticeship Program has openings in the following areas:
+The Winter 2017 Apprenticeship Program has openings in the following areas:

 Costume Apprentice/Run Crew (1 position) The Costume Apprentice will primarily volunteer during the final preparations of the fall production and for run crew during performances.
 In addition to being a part of the show backstage, the Costume Apprentice will be taught basic sewing skills, trained in proper laundry techniques and costume maintenance.